 - This ensures the ropes do not release too early and fall below the vehicle or are forced over the top.

 - The Wire Rope safety system is built to redirect and absorb energy to protect human bodies.
 Part of the system is to apply tension to the ropes which absorbs this energy.

 - The tension is applied using a tension machine and hand-pump, to achieve the correct level of tension on the wire ropes, during installation.
 This tension is maintained by VicRoads.

 Why are the posts at different spacing?

-- The Wire Rope Safety Barrier posts provide lateral resistance during an impact.
+- The Flexible Safety Barrier posts provide lateral resistance during an impact.
 Therefore more posts will have less barrier deflection.
 This is critical when the hazard is quite close to the barrier.
 On the other hand, greater post spacing will cause greater deflection which can be more forgiving for the vehicle occupant, however:

 - A very large post spacing can have issues where the vehicle impacts mid-spacing, and there are no posts to hold the ropes against the vehicle hence there is a maximum post spacing applied to the installation.

 - 2.0m-3.0m post spacing maximises these two performance elements.